alanhkarp/SitePasswordWeb/README.md

 available from the Chrome Web Store.
 In addition to remembering your settings, the extension synchronizes them across your machines.
-You should use the extension if you are on a compatible browser and device, currently Chrome, Edge, Opera, and Brave on computers.
+You should use the extension if you are on a compatible browser and device, currently Brave, Chrome, Edge, Opera, and Vivaldi on computers.
 Unfortunately, those browsers don't allow extensions on mobile devices.